Comparisons12 min read

 Integrations

-Winner: HubSpot (it's not even close on volume)
+Winner: HubSpot (volume-wise, it's not even close)

 Pricing & Value